MVPatM/RayData_Augmentation/ExecutionCode/Readme.md

-This file is execution file of data augmentations using ray data.
+This file is the execution file of running input data pipeline.